HichTala/draw2/README.md

 ## <div align="center">📄Documentation</div>

-If you juste want to use the plugin, please refer to the [OBS plugin page](https://github.com/HichTala/draw2-obsplugin).
+If you juste want to use the plugin, please refer to the [plugin page](https://github.com/HichTala/draw2-plugin).
 You don't need to install anything from this repository.
 The documentation below is for people who want to use the detector outside of OBS, this will require some coding skills.